 ESPONDENCY, anxiety, worry, and irritability cannot cure the ills against which they are directed.
-They only add more misery to the troubles that them.
-The cultivation of a steadfast prompt them.
+They only add more misery to the troubles that prompt them.
 The cultivation of a steadfast and serene spirit cannot be overlooked if life is to yield any measure of usefulness and happiness.
 The trifles, and even greater troubles, which annoy would soon dissolve and disappear if confronted with a temper that refuses to be ruffled and disturbed.
 Personal aims, wishes, schemes, and pleasures will meet with checks, rebuffs, and obstacles; and it is in learning to meet these reverses in a wise and calm spirit that we discover the true and abiding happiness within our heart.

-When impatience and irritability are put away, then is realised and enjoyed the blessedness of a strong, quiet, and peaceful mind.
+When impatience and irritability are put away, then is realized and enjoyed the blessedness of a strong, quiet, and peaceful mind.